celo-org/celo-proposals/CIPs/cip-xxxx.md

 * Vetoing an exchange proposal.

 ## Abstract
 Granda Mento, as described in [CIP 38](cip-0038.md), is a mechanism for large CELO <-> stable token exchanges through "exchange proposals" that anyone can create.
-If rough consensus from the community is achieved, the approver (multisig of community member signers) is expected to approve an exchange proposal.
+If rough consensus from the community is achieved, the approver (a multisig of community member signers) is expected to approve an exchange proposal.
 After an exchange proposal is approved, a period of time exists where the community can veto the exchange proposal via a governance proposal.
 This document provides details on these processes.

 ## Motivation
 While CIP 38 details the implementation of Granda Mento, there is no standard for the surrounding processes.
 Because Granda Mento relies upon community participation and approver multisig signers executing the rough consensus of the community, it's important for these processes to exist.